Submission. Articles should be submitted to the Biosfer: Jurnal Pendidikan Biologi online submission at submissions.

-The discussion of article aims to: (1) answer the problems and research questions; (2) show the ways the findings obtained; (3) interpret the findings; (4) relate the finding results to the settled-knowledge structure; (5) bring up new theories or modify the exist theories.
+The discussion of the article aims to: (1) answer the problems and research questions; (2) show the ways the findings obtained; (3) interpret the findings; (4) relate the finding results to the settled-knowledge structure; (5) bring up new theories or modify the existing theories.

 Research results must be clearly concluded in answering the research questions.
-Interpreting the findings should be done by using logics and present theories.
-The findings in form of facts found in the research fields are integrated to previous researches or present theories.
+Interpreting the findings should be done by using logic and present theories.
+The findings in form of facts found in the research fields are integrated into previous researches or present theories.
 This must be supported by reliable references.
-In case the researchers bring a new theories, the old theories can be confirmed or rejected, or modify the old theories.
+In case the researchers bring new theories, the old theories can be confirmed or rejected, or modify the old theories.

-This part provides the summary of results and discussion which refers to the research aims.
-Thus, the new principal ideas, which are essential part of the research findings, are developed.
+This part provides a summary of results and discussion which refers to the research aims.
+Thus, the new principal ideas, which are an essential part of the research findings, are developed.

 The suggestions, which are arranged based on research discussed-findings, are also written in this part.
-These should be based on practical activities, new theoretical development, and/or advance research.
+These should be based on practical activities, new theoretical development, and or advanced research.

-This section can be written in case there are certain parties need to be acknowledged, such as research sponsors.
-The acknowledgement must be written in brief and clear.
-In addition, avoid the hyperbole acknowledgment.
+This section can be written in case there are certain parties that need to be acknowledged, such as research sponsors.
+The acknowledgment must be written in brief and clear.
+In addition, avoid hyperbole acknowledgment.

-Citation and referencing must be written based on APA style 6th Edition which is organized by using Mendeley software latest version.
+Citation and referencing must be written based on APA style 6th Edition which is organized by using Mendeley software's latest version.